humberto-ortiz/megaprobe-lab/content/israel.md

  - Experienced many issues syncing local and remote git repo.
  - Verified Mutual's output using two different blast services both returned correctly identified nemastotella similarity.
  - Verified Quality of input files using FastQC, file are very high quality reads.
- - Todo:
+ - To do:
     - Visualize contigs using Bandage.
-    - Trim illumina adapters from input sequences.
+    - Trim Illumina adapters from input sequences.

 ### Week 6: (22-26/Feb)
- - Fougth with git and github's repos in an effort to sync files, failed.
+ - Fought with git and github's repos in an effort to sync files, failed.
     - Switching strategy: Prioritizing some file to be copied and leaving other ones behind stored only locally in both hulk and personal machine.
  - Installed Scythe and Sickle.
- - Graphed Contigs from velvet's Lastgraph utilizing Bandage.
+ - Graphed Contigs from velvet's LastGraph utilizing Bandage.
  - Local Computer's Ubuntu OS broke  (RIP) :'(  Thankfully to prior advice given in a lab meeting, had created multiple back ups of research data.
  - Read a few more papers concerning bioinformatics and its history.